sjstoelting/pgsql-tweaks/README.md

 ### VIEW pg_object_ownership

 Creates a view with information about the ownership of objects.
-Since PostgreSQL 11 supports procedures, therefore there is one version vor PostgreSQL 10 and older and another one for PostgreSQL 11 and newer.
+Since PostgreSQL 11 supports procedures, therefore there is one version vor PostgreSQL 10.
+This view is supported in PostgreSQL 10 or newer.
+Older versions are not supported.

 ```sql
 SELECT *